Westmead Redevelopment project

 Centrepiece of the Westmead Redevelopment, the new Central Acute Services Building (CASB) is the first facility in NSW to feature integrated health services for children and adults.

-When the CASB opens in late-2020, it will be a shared building with The Children’s Hospital at Westmead, Westmead Hospital and the University of Sydney, delivering high-quality healthcare for decades to come.
+When the CASB opens in early 2021, it will be a shared building with The Children’s Hospital at Westmead, Western Sydney Local Health District and the University of Sydney, delivering high-quality healthcare for decades to come.

-For sick kids, it will mean a new Emergency Department, short-stay inpatient unit, operating theatres and pharmacy and medical imaging facilities.
+For sick kids, it will mean a new Emergency Department, Children's Short Stay Unit, digital operating theatres and additional pharmacy and medical imaging facilities.

 As part of a program of improved healthcare facilities for patients, families and staff across the network – the CASB is set to deliver new and expanded health services for our state’s children.